Dutch banking guide for expats 2026: Complete comparison

 Digital banks - best value in 2026

 Digital banks offer mobile-first banking specifically designed for international residents, with features optimized for expat needs.
 Perfect for tech-savvy expats who prioritize convenience and advanced features.
-Combine with our international housing services for complete Netherlands setup.
+If you are also navigating your Dutch work permit or the HSM visa salary requirements, setting up digital banking early removes one administrative barrier.

 bunq: Premium digital banking for expats (2026 edition)